YubicoLabs/Microsoft.Net-Crypto-YubiKey/README.md

 <!-- CONTACT -->
 ## Contact

-Please contact Yubico solutions developer program if you have any questions.
+Please contact the Yubico solutions developer program if you have any questions.

 Website: https://developers.yubico.com/